Nano ASP.NET SaaS Boilerplate

 The Layout view is the global layout structure with side navigation, footer, and top navigation bar.
 It also contains all the linked references to CSS and JS resources that control the style / functionality of the theme.

 All of the third party vendor components like charts, range slider, data tables, etc. need their own CSS and JS to function.
 These resources can be found within wwwroot/assets/vendor.
-Anytime you add a new package or tool, you should create a folder for its’ CSS / JS within /vendor and provide a link reference to it in the Layout.
+Anytime a new package or tool is added, create a folder for its’ CSS / JS within /vendor and provide a reference link in Layout.

-There’s also a Guest Layout view, for all non-application views, like login and forgot password views.
+There’s also a Guest Layout view, for all non-application views like login and forgot password.

 The rest of the application pages are found in the following folders: